-Those who take part may benefit from increasing their understanding of self-compassion and how to use the techniques to be kinder to themselves in moments of distress, self-blame or selfcriticism.
+Those who take part may benefit from increasing their understanding of self-compassion and how to use the techniques to be more sensitive to moments of distress, self-blame or criticism.
 It is hoped that this study will be useful for children and young people involved in it, and to help increase our research knowledge base of how compassion focussed interventions can help young people with T1D.
 Everyone who is in the 'control group' for the duration of the study will also receive the online intervention at the end of the study.